GNOME/libadwaita/doc/style-classes.md

   <img src="tab-bar-inline.png" alt="tab-bar-inline">
 </picture>

-By default [class@Gtk.SearchBar] and [class@TabBar] look like a part of a [class@Gtk.HeaderBar] and are intended to be used directly attached to one.
+By default [class@Gtk.SearchBar] and [class@TabBar] look like a part of an [class@HeaderBar] or [class@Gtk.HeaderBar] and are intended to be used directly attached to one.
 With the `.inline` style class they have neutral backgrounds and can be used in different contexts instead.

 # Deprecated Style Classes